jdiez17/countdown_clock/README.md

 Countdown clock
 ===============

 This repository contains the code to run the Countdown Clock, a 1.23x0.43 meter wall-mounted device designed to remind your colleagues that the deadline is fast approaching!
+[Gamer mode](media/gamer_mode.mp4) purchased separately.

 ![Picture of the Countdown Clock in a dark room](media/clock.jpg)